Hoecker-Lab/pocketoptimizer/README.rst

 PocketOptimizer creates many files in the directory that is specified as the working directory.
-These can be files containing parameters for the protein or the ligand molecule, files containing the calculated energies, or also files prepared for the solver algorithm.
+These can be files containing parameters for the protein or the ligand molecule, files containing the calculated energies, or files prepared for the solver algorithm.
 In order to delete them, PocketOptimizer includes a clean-up procedure, which scans your working directory after these files.

 .. code-block:: python